Prometric HAAD/DHA/MOH MOCK TEST - 1

 8.

-A client who has just started on a regimen of haloperidol (Haldol) is observed pacing and shifting weight from one foot to another.
-What side effect does the nurse document in the client’s chart?
+A 40-year-old man with schizophrenia has just started a regimen of haloperidol (Haldol).
+During the nursing assessment, he is observed pacing the room and frequently shifting weight from one foot to another.
+What side effect should the nurse document in the client’s chart?

 9.

-A client who has been on a psychiatric unit for several weeks continually talks about delusional material.
-What response by the nurse is most therapeutic?
+A 35-year-old client has been hospitalized on a psychiatric unit for several weeks due to schizophrenia.
+During interactions, the client repeatedly discusses delusional beliefs.
+Which response by the nurse is most therapeutic?

 10.